NinjaRMM/ninjarmm_screening/step1/README.txt

 	i.
 Create a function that will take a vector of strings and a test function, It should return how many items in the collection matched the test.
 Then print out the result.
 		i. auto theStrings = vector<std::string> { “one”, “two”,  “test”};
 		ii. auto count = ContainsTheString([](const std::string& tested) { return tested == “test” }, theStrings);
+           -> Task completed using lambda function.

 	j.
 Write any other code you feel would show off your understanding of C/C++ and programming in general.
 Bonus: Variadic Template /w usage.
+           -> I have written two codes:
+              -> a) A variadic function to sum parameters -> b) A class to create windows on a text user interface, with colors, using the ANSI capability of terminals.

 	k.
 Please add passing unit tests.
+           -> I've created a new template function to test the sum function.

 	l.
 All The source can be in 1 file, it should compile and there should be no runtime errors, and no memory leaks.
 Use built in types freely to help you manage resources.
+           -> The source code is in 1 file, and I've used valgrind to test the solution preventing memory leaks.